Industrial microwave generators

 The microwave generators can be a perfect solution to improve thermal processes in different sectors.
 They also represent an energy source than can be used for scientific and industrial applications.

 The microwave generators are ideal to improve heating and drying processes.
-For the food industry, they allow food products to be quickly tempered or defrosted; but they can also be used in the industrial sector to heat or dry different kinds of materials (ceramics, wood, powder, textiles…) and for chemical processes such as vulcanization or polymerization.
+For the food industry, they allow food products to be quickly tempered or defrosted; but they can also be used in the industrial sector to heat or dry different kinds of materials (ceramics, wood, powder, textiles…), for power-to-x and hydrogen synthesis, and for chemical processes such as vulcanization or polymerization.

 The microwave energy also has advantages sought in the scientific field, especially to generate plasma.
 Especially, SAIREM microwave generators can be used for the production of PECVD synthetic diamonds.Contact us

 What is solid-state microwave technology?

 The solid-state microwave power generators (SSPG) are the next revolution in the microwave technology field.
-Although they are still limited to a few kW in power, they offer many advantages compared to previous magnetron technology, such as delivering a stable and narrow microwave signal at 915 MHz and 2,45 GHz, and offering an almost unlimited lifespan.
+Although they are still limited to a few kW in power, they offer many advantages compared to previous magnetron technology, such as delivering a stable and narrow microwave signal at 915 MHz and 2,45 GHz, and offering an almost unlimited lifespan and high electric yield..

 SAIREM is at the forefront of this technology with several solid-state microwave generators already available on the market.

 Are microwave generators safe?

 The microwaves are a form of electromagnetic radiation, which may suggest they could be dangerous.
 But, as they are non-ionizing radiations, their effect does not last over time.
 Furthermore, SAIREM systems, and all microwave systems in general, are closed and fitted with sensors to prevent microwave leakage.

 For the most sensitive areas of application such as laboratory research, SAIREM provides additional security by means of a wall-mounted alarm which will detect any microwave leakage in the immediate vicinity of a microwave system and sound an alert should any occur.